NxPKG/khulnasoft-docs/content/fundamentals/setup/account-setup/_index.md

 # Set up a new account

-If you need help setting up a new Cloudflare account, refer to the following resources:
+If you need help setting up a new Khulnasoft account, refer to the following resources:

 {{<directory-listing>}}